Kai-gn/Visualization-of-life-expectancy/README.md

 2. Open the `index.html` file in a browser to view the visualization.
 3. Optional: Serve the project through a local server if modifications are made to the JavaScript files.

-## Contribution
-Contributions to improve the project are welcome.
-Interested contributors can fork the repository, make their changes, and submit a pull request.

-## License
-This project is released under the MIT License.
-See the `LICENSE` file for more details.